06/08/2017 0 Comments

 Take your cat to the vet at least once a year.
 Your cat will need a good checkup, especially since they can pick up common parasites from being outdoors, like:

 - Ear mites

 These parasites can make their way into your home and infect your family too.
-Your vet at Brimley-Lawrence Animal Clinic can screen and treat your cat for parasites and provide lifesaving vaccines.
+Your vet at our animal clinics can screen and treat your cat for parasites and provide lifesaving vaccines.

 - Being hit by a car

 - Being hunted by loose dogs and wild animals

 - Coming into contact with toxins and poisons

 - Being subjected to animal cruelty by strangers

 - Climbing trees without courage to come back down

 If You Decide to Keep Your Cat Indoors . . .